 The OraSure QuickFlu® Rapid Flu A&B test is an FDA 510(k) cleared rapid qualitative test for the detection of influenza (flu) Types A and B, including H1N1 viral infections.
 The test utilizes specimen collected with a nasal swab, nasopharyngeal swab or nasal aspirate/wash.
 A reagent is first inserted into a test cartridge, the specimen is added and the test is allowed to flow.
 Results are available in as little as 10 minutes.
-This product is manufactured for us under an agreement with Princeton BioMeditech Corporation ("PBM") and is currently sold in certain U.S. markets.
-PBM has also obtained a CLIA waiver for this test for use with nasal and nasopharyngeal swabs.
+This product is manufactured for us under an agreement with a third party and is currently sold in certain U.S. markets.
+The manufacturer of this product has also obtained a CLIA waiver for use of the test with nasal and nasopharyngeal swabs.